 There you are perfectly willing to stay for the rest of existence.
 Though, I have to admit, you may change your mind as the local gas station becomes completely covered by ten feet of snow.

 I came for the Waterton Lakes Wildflower Festival.
-The first time I was here, in September, 2012, I saw a poster for it, and have been waiting to get back ever since.
+The first time I was here, in September 2012, I saw a poster for it, and have been waiting to get back ever since.
 There were various events, and I took part in several.
-All were fun, and one, a walk up Rowe Mt. with a man named Edwin Knox, who has worked at the park for 30 years, was so sublime it’s now the touchstone for such days: walk up a beautiful, not-too-steep-in-any-one-place mountain trail with a fun and knowledgeable guide, keying wildflowers on the way up.
+All were fun, and one, a hike up Rowe Mountain with a man named Edwin Knox, who has worked at the park for 30 years, was so sublime it’s now the touchstone for such days.
+Walk up a beautiful, not-too-steep-in-any-one-place mountain trail with a fun and knowledgeable guide, keying wildflowers on the way up.
 Eat lunch at a tiny, gorgeous alpine lake.
 Climb to an alpine meadow full of glacier lilies.
 (Let the three hardiest members of the group climb all the way to the top.)
 Wander down slowly enough to take lots of pictures along the way.